AI4WORK-Project/sliding-work-sharing/README.md

 }
 ```

-- `value`: this is the original number provided as input.
-For example,`"noOfTrucksInQueue": { "value": 7.0, ... }`
+- `value`: this is the original number provided as input in the Sliding Decision Request.
-  indicates that the input value is `7.0`.
 - `membershipValues`: each fuzzy set (e.g. `LOW` or `MEDIUM`) receives a degree of membership between 0 and 1.
 For
   instance, a value of `7.0` might partially belong to both the `LOW` and `MEDIUM` sets with a membership of `0.5` each.
   This shows how well the input fits each fuzzy category.